-Eyelash dandruff leads to itchy, crusty, red, and flaky eyelashes and lash line, and it can not only be irritating as hell, but obvious to others as well.
+Eyelash dandruff leads to itchy, crusty, red, and flaky eyelashes and lashes line, and it can not only be irritating as hell, but obvious to others as well.
 Plus, it neither looks nor feels very pretty.

 This means that in order to deal with chronic eyelash dandruff, you’ll want to develop a long-term treatment plan to get it to go into remission, and have an emergency flare-up toolkit just in case you get a “surprise.”

 Here’s a roundup of the best ways to banish eyelash dandruff for good!

-Zinc Soap for Long-Term Management
+1. Zinc Soap for Long-Term Management